 - A description of the proposed work(s) for exhibition.
 Please note your preference for the proposed work(s) to be on indoor or outdoor display.
 Specific locations can also be requested.

 - Artist resume

 CONDITIONS OF ACCEPTANCE:

-- SBMA curatorial staff is responsible for the design and layout of the exhibition.
-Installation artists are responsible for their own installation and should coordinate with the curator as soon as possible after they’ve been notified of their inclusion in order to discuss and coordinate installation details.
+- South Bend Museum of Art curatorial staff is responsible for the design and layout of the exhibition.
+Artists should contact the curator as soon as possible after they have been notified of their inclusion in order to discuss and coordinate installation details.

-- SBMA curatorial staff will document the exhibition and share installation images with exhibiting artists.
+- SBMA curatorial staff will document the installation and share images with the artists.